M1 carbine: Design

-In 1938, the chief of infantry requested that the ordnance department develop a "light rifle" or carbine, though the formal requirement for the weapon type was not approved until 1940.
+The weapon originated in June 1940, when the U.S. military proposed a lightweight semi-automatic rifle for rear-echelon and support personnel, such as military police, medics, and officers, who were at risk of attack but not expected to carry the full-size M1 Garand.
+It was designed to use the new .30 Carbine cartridge developed by Winchester, which was approved in early 1941.

-Winchester developed the .30 Carbine cartridge for the ordnance department.
 Winchester at first did not submit a carbine design, as it was occupied in developing the Winchester G30 rifle.
 The G30 rifle originated as a design by Jonathan "Ed" Browning, half-brother of the famous firearm designer John Moses Browning.
 A couple of months after Ed Browning's death in May 1939, Winchester hired David Marshall "Carbine" Williams who had begun work on a short-stroke gas piston design while serving a prison sentence at a North Carolina minimum-security work farm.
 Winchester, after Williams' release, had hired Williams on the strength of recommendations of firearms industry leaders and hoped Williams would be able to complete various designs left unfinished by Ed Browning, including the Winchester G30 rifle.
 Williams incorporated his short-stroke piston in the existing design as the G30M.
 After the Marine Corps' semi-automatic rifle trials in 1940, Browning's rear-locking tilting bolt design proved unreliable in sandy conditions.
 As a result, Williams redesigned the G30M to incorporate a Garand-style rotating bolt and operating slide, retaining the short-stroke piston as the .30 M2 Winchester Military Rifle.
-By May 1941, Williams had shaved the M2 rifle prototype from about 9.5 lb to a 7.5 lb.
+By May 1941, Williams had shaved the M2 rifle prototype from about 9.5 lb to 7.5 lb, about a 29% reduction in weight.

-Ordnance found unsatisfactory the first series of prototype carbines submitted by several firearms companies and some independent designers.
+Ordnance found the first series of prototype carbines submitted by several firearms companies and some independent designers.
 Winchester had contacted the ordnance department to examine their rifle M2 design.
-Major René Studler of ordnance believed the rifle design could be scaled down to a carbine which would weigh 4.5 to 4.75 lb and demanded a prototype as soon as possible.
+Major René Studler of ordnance believed the rifle design could be scaled down to a carbine, which would weigh 4.5 to 4.75 lb and demanded a prototype as soon as possible.
 The first model was developed at Winchester in 13 days by William C. Roemer, Fred Humeston and three other Winchester engineers under the supervision of Edwin Pugsley and was essentially Williams' last version of the .30-06 M2 scaled down to the .30 SL cartridge.
-This patchwork prototype was cobbled together using the trigger housing and lockwork of a Winchester M1905 rifle and a modified Garand operating rod.
+This patchwork prototype was cobbled together using the trigger housing and lockwork of a Winchester Model 1905 rifle and a modified Garand operating rod.
 The prototype was an immediate hit with army observers.